Annual Technical Report 2004 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2004/KR)

 International Patent Classification

-We use the International Patent Classification (IPC) as our official classification system.
-The preclassification has been outsourced to KIPI, and each examiner confirms which subgroup an application should be classified under.
-In 2003, we classified 150,000 applications for patents and utility models in accordance with the IPC.
-We don’t reclassify earlier applications.
+KIPO uses the International Patent Classification (IPC) as its official classification system.
+Preclassification is outsourced to KIPI and each examiner confirms which subgroup an application should be classified under.
+KIPO does not reclassify previous applications.
+In 2004, 176,000 applications for patents and utility models were classified in accordance with the IPC.

 Bibliographic data and full-text processing for search purposes

-Since first publishing gazettes on CD-ROMs in May 1998, we have used the searchable SGML format for our search system.
-We have has also converted earlier data into SGML format.
-Currently, our examiners can search the full text of unexamined patents and utility models published as far back as 1983; they can search examined patents and utility models issued since 1947; and they can search gazettes from the JPO, the EPO and the USPTO.
+Since first publishing gazettes on CD-ROMs in May 1998, KIPO uses the searchable SGML format.
+It also converted earlier data into SGML format.
+Currently, KIPO’s examiners search the full text of Korean unexamined patents and utility models published as far back as 1983.
+They can also search gazettes from the JPO, EPO, and USPTO, as well as examined Korean patents and utility models issued since 1947.

 IV.
 Search file establishment and upkeep